The seed for GRuB was planted in 1993 as the Kitchen Garden Project (KGP).

 Inspired by the work of Vietnam veteran Dan Barker (founder of the Home Gardening Project), South Sounders Richard & Maria Doss began building free vegetable gardens for low-income people in southwestern Washington.
 The KGP’s mission was to empower low-income people by giving them more control over their own food security and decreasing their reliance on emergency food programs.

 The same year, we successfully piloted a second urban farm, run by volunteer veterans, active duty military members, and their families.
 To date we’ve developed five GRuB-like farm- and garden-based youth education and employment programs in Thurston, Lewis, Grays Harbor, Mason, and Pacific Counties and twice hosted Rooted in Community, a national youth leadership summit.
 In 2009, we were honored with a Washington State Senate Resolution.
+On March 7, 2018, legislation supporting GRuB-like youth programs was included in a state “breakfast after the bell” bill (HB 1508) which was signed into law.

 Our organization and staff have been recognized with numerous awards.
 Highlights include: